-Number of years, months, weeks, and days between two dates
+Find the amount of years, months, weeks, and days between dates.
+Click "Settings" to define holidays.

 History of the Gregorian Calendar

 The Gregorian calendar is the most prevalently used calendar today.
 Within this calendar, a standard year consists of 365 days with a leap day being introduced to the month of February during a leap year.
 The months of April, June, September, and November have 30 days, while the rest have 31 days except for February, which has 28 days in a standard year, and 29 in a leap year.